Cloud Vulnerability DB

 A community-led vulnerabilities database

 While the js-toml library itself does not contain known vulnerable gadgets, this vulnerability can lead to severe security issues in applications using the library.
-The most critical impact is potential authentication bypass if the application checks for property existence for authorization purposes (e.g., user.isAdmin).
-Other potential impacts include Denial of Service (DoS) or Remote Code Execution (RCE), depending on the application's logic and dependencies.
-The severity of impact varies based on how the application handles object properties (GitHub Advisory).
+The potential impacts include authentication bypass (if applications check for properties like user.isAdmin), Denial of Service (DoS), and in some cases, Remote Code Execution (RCE), depending on the application's logic and dependencies.
+Any application using an affected version of js-toml to parse untrusted input is vulnerable (GitHub Advisory).

 The vulnerability has been patched in version 1.0.2 of js-toml.
 Users are strongly advised to upgrade to this version or later.
-For those unable to upgrade immediately, the only workaround is to ensure that any TOML input being passed to the js-toml library comes from a fully trusted source and has been validated to not contain malicious keys.
-The fix was implemented by creating safe objects without prototype pollution vulnerability using Object.create(null) (GitHub Commit).
+If immediate upgrading is not possible, the only workaround is to ensure that any TOML input being parsed by js-toml comes from fully trusted sources and has been validated to not contain malicious keys (GitHub Advisory).

 Source: This report was generated using AI